jeremenichelli/personal-site/posts/2015-10-27-the-vigenere-encryption.md

 It's great to see how small parts of a language structure can change drastically the solution you build of the same problem.

-If you're more curious about this, I've put a Vigenère solution that works with both uppercase and lowercase and ignores special characters in a <a href="https://github.com/jeremenichelli/vigenere" target="_blank">GitHub repository</a> so you can check it out and play with it.
+If you're more curious about this, I've put a Vigenère solution that works with both uppercase and lowercase and ignores special characters in a [GitHub repository](//github.com/jeremenichelli/vigenere) so you can check it out and play with it.